projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus I2C protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the I2C protocol to use.
+The Greybus I2C Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the I2C Protocol to use.

 Greybus I2C Protocol Version Request
 """"""""""""""""""""""""""""""""""""

 Table :num:`table-i2c-version-request` defines the Greybus I2C
 version request payload.
-The request supplies the greatest major and minor version of the I2C protocol supported by the sender.
+The request supplies the greatest major and minor version of the I2C Protocol supported by the sender.

 .. figtable::
     :nofig: